downlinko/downlinko.github.io/_posts/development/testing/2018-12-31-download-install-apache-jmeter.md

 ## Step #4: Run

-You can run JMeter in 3 modes: GUI Mode, Server Mode and Command Line Mode.
+You can run JMeter in 3 modes: GUI Mode, Server Mode, and Command Line Mode.

-Let's start the user interface.
+Let's show how to start the user interface.
 Navigate to the `[JMETER_INSTALL_DIR]` installation directory.

 Open the `bin` folder.